As global COVID-19 deaths top 4 million, a suicide in Peru

 In parts of the developing world, it is a story of desperation.

 In Latin America, just 1 in 10 people have been fully vaccinated, contributing to a rise in cases in countries such as Colombia, Brazil, Bolivia and Uruguay.
-Meanwhile, the virus is penetrating remote areas of Africa that were previously spared, contributing to a sharp rise in cases.
+Meanwhile, the virus is penetrating parts of Africa that were previously spared, contributing to a sharp rise in cases.

 Peru has been one of the hardest hit by the virus, with the highest mortality of any country in the world as a percentage of its population.